simpleandclean/ilovetheatre/README.md

 ilovetheatre
 ============

-web application for theatre enthusiasts.  still in the air
+web service for theatre enthusiasts.  still in the air